 Entering the school, rosy-cheeked and shivering, it was a long walk down the hallway to our lockers.
 Sometimes I would sit on the floor in front of my locker to thaw like a frozen hamburger patty slapped onto the kitchen counter.
 Hunched over and motionless, I looked like a frozen dead Jack Nicholson at the end of The Shining.
 It was one of the most depressing winters of my existence.

 There’s a general consensus that society morphs into an Eeyore-like persona roaming the streets in a gloomy depression during the brutal winter season.
 The frigid weather turns us into hermits.
 The sun abandons us.
-My neighbors disappear from December to April.
-When I do see them in April, they look like grizzly bears stretched out on their front lawns after awakening from months of hibernation.
+My neighbors disappear from December to May.
+When I spot them in May, they look like grizzly bears stretched out on their front lawns after awakening from months of hibernation.

 Harsh winters are a time when many suffer from SAD (Seasonal Affective Disorder) which renders people into a dark depression.